AnthonyEdwardStark3000/ObsidianNotes/Mysql.md

 AS DENSE_RANK FROM EmployeesManager WINDOW win AS(PARTITION BY DEPARTMENT_ID ORDER BY SALARY DESC);
 ```
 **Temp Table** : - Used for temporarily storing the data without creating a table using physical memory .
+Temporary tables can be classified into two types
+1. Local temporary table and
+2. Global temporary table.
 ![[Pasted image 20250510135239.png]]
 Temp table can be created using any of the following two ways
 ```